nextbreakpoint/event-sourcing-cqrs-example/README.md

-# example-images-shop
+# event-sourcing-cqrs-example

-This repository contains the source code and the deployment scripts of an example of micro-services based application.
+This repository contains the source code and the deployment scripts of an application using Micro-Services Architecture, CQRS and Event Sourcing.
 The application requires the infrastructure documented in the repository [infrastructure-as-code](https://github.com/nextbreakpoint/infrastructure-as-code).
 The micro-services are written in Java using [Vert.x](https://vertx.io) framework and they depend on Apache Cassandra, Apache Kafka and Apache Zookeeper.

     THIS PROJECT IS WORK IN PROGRESS